Into the Badlands season 4 should’ve carried fans into an even bigger and better world, but the show has unfortunately been cancelled.

 Did you catch Into the Badlands season 3, episode 16, “Seven Strike as One”?
 If so, then you know it was an epic conclusion to an incredible show.
-While I loved every moment of the finale, I can’t help but be frustrated this show was cancelled ahead of what would have been an even more spectacular Into the Badlands season 4.
+While I loved every moment of the finale, I can’t help my frustration over how this show was cancelled ahead of what would have been an even more spectacular Into the Badlands season 4.

 In the finale, we saw both The Widow and Sunny regain their powers.
 Tilda was seriously injured while both MK and Pilgrim died.
-Cressida escaped on a boat before Moon could do her in, and we learned of an even bigger threat about to come to the Badlands — guns.
+Cressida escaped on a boat before Moon could do her in, and we learned of an even larger threat about to come to the Badlands—guns.

-What is ‘Into the Badlands’ season 4’s air date?
+What is ‘Into the Badlands’ season 4’s release date?

-AMC announced in early 2019 that Into the Badlands season 4 has been canceled, so at this time there is no air date.
+AMC announced in early 2019 that Into the Badlands season 4 has been canceled, so at this time, there is no air date.
 The news arrived after quite a long social media silence from the official Into the Badlands accounts.
+The good news is that if you need another drama like this one, you can check out our review of Wu Assassins.

 Here are some reactions to the cancellation from the series’ cast and crew: